urbanjost/M_escape/README.md

-   The constant strings could be variables instead, with a function that initializes them and sets them to null I suppose, but adding a simple function to use the variables and a trivial subroutine to turn off the escape sequences them is easy enough.
+   The constant strings could be variables instead, with a function that initializes them and sets them to null I suppose, but adding a simple function to use the variables and a trivial subroutine to turn off the escape sequences is easy enough.

    So simply adding the color(3f) and color_mode(3f) procedures